kohana/core/guide/kohana/tutorials/sharing-kohana.md

         modules/
         system/

-You could move the directories out of the web root:
+You could move the directories out of the web root so they look like this:

     application/
     modules/